 A century of sexual abuse victimisation: A birth cohort analysis (Fanslow, Hashemi, Gulliver & McIntosh, 2021)

-All publications related to this study are available in the NZFVC library
+All publications related to this study can be found in the NZFVC library

 This is the largest study of violence against women ever undertaken in New Zealand.
 It provides robust data on the prevalence and health consequences of violence.
 Conducted in 2003, the survey involved face-to-face interviews with 2,855 women from a random sample in the community.

-The New Zealand Crime & Victims Survey (NZCVS) has replaced the the previous New Zealand Crime and Safety Survey (NZCASS) series.
+The New Zealand Crime & Victims Survey (NZCVS) collects information about New Zealanders’ experience of crime.
+This has run every year since 2018 asking 8,000 New Zealanders from all walks of life about their experiences.
+The NZCVS has replaced the the previous New Zealand Crime and Safety Survey (NZCASS) series.